 Hello welcome to Series 12 and Episode 15.
 This is a metaphor that Jesus gives about the vine and the branches.
 He tells the story of a vine and explains some important realities for his disciples.
-We're in John 15: 1 - 25 in just a few minutes.
+We're in John 15: 1 - 25.

 Introduction and Recap

-We saw Judas departing in the middle of the meal, leaving very unexpectedly and he was heading straight to the religious authorities to tell them of Jesus' movements that evening, and to tell them where they are likely to find him a little bit later on in the evening.
-In the last two episodes, we've been in John's Gospel where we are now and we pointed out the fact that John gives an extended description of Jesus' teaching to his disciples in these critical moments when they're really quite troubled by all the events and all the implications of what was going on.
+We saw Judas departing in the middle of the meal, leaving very unexpectedly.
+He was heading straight to the religious authorities to tell them of Jesus' movements that evening, and to tell them where they are likely to find him a little later on in the evening.
+In the last two episodes, we have been in John's Gospel where we are now and we pointed out the fact that John gives an extended description of Jesus' teaching to his disciples in these critical moments when they're really quite troubled by all the events and all the implications of what was going on.
 What was happening to Judas?
 What was going to happen to Jesus?
 Was he really going to die?
 Were the authorities going to move against him?
 Was Jesus going to bring in his Kingdom and turn the tables on them.
-They were really uncertain as to what was going to happen, so in John 14 in the last two episodes, we've just seen Jesus comforting his disciples, explaining the way of salvation, reminding them of their eternal destiny, reassuring them of his love for them, and in the last episode particularly, pointing out that he is going to send the Holy Spirit, although he won't be with them after his death and resurrection.
-He'll depart from this world; he'll send the Holy Spirit.
+They were really uncertain as to what was going to happen, so in John 14 in the last two episodes, we have seen Jesus comforting his disciples, explaining the way of salvation, reminding them of their eternal destiny, reassuring them of his love for them, and in the last episode particularly, pointing out that he is going to send the Holy Spirit, although he won't be with them after his death and resurrection.
+He will depart from this world; he will send the Holy Spirit.
 The Father and Son will send the Spirit, described as a Spirit of truth and as the advocate in that chapter - the second half of John 14.
-There's been a wonderful teaching to reassure the disciples that the very living presence of God, through the Holy Spirit, is going to be with them continually, once Jesus has departed.
+There has been wonderful teaching to reassure the disciples that the very living presence of God, through the Holy Spirit, is going to be with them continually, once Jesus has departed.
 Departures and separation are always very difficult emotions for humans to go through.
-I'm sure you have had that experience in your own life and the disciples were beginning to realise they were not going to be with Jesus for very much longer.
+I am sure you have had that experience in your own life and the disciples were beginning to realise they were not going to be with Jesus for very much longer.
 That evoked a lot of deep emotions.

 Vines and Vineyards

 Jesus moves on and uses this metaphor of the vine, to help his disciples understand how their relationship with him is going to be really lived out in the time after he has gone.
 This metaphor, or this story, is a vivid way of describing how God is going to work with them in times to come.
-Let's read the first eight verses of John 15: 1 - 8,
+Let's read John 15: 1 - 8,

 ‘“I am the true vine and my Father is the gardener.
 He cuts off every branch in me that bears no fruit, while every branch that does bear fruit he prunes so that it will be even more fruitful.
 You are already clean because of the word I have spoken to you.
 Remain in me as I also remain in you.
 No branch can bear fruit by itself; it must remain in the vine.
 Neither can you bear fruit unless you remain in me.
 I am the vine; you are the branches.
 If you remain in me, and I in you, you will bear much fruit; apart from me you can do nothing.
 If you do not remain in me, you are like a branch that is thrown away and withers; such branches are picked up, thrown into the fire and burned.
 If you remain in me and my words remain in you, ask whatever you wish, and it will be done for you.
 This is to my Father's glory, that you bear much fruit, showing yourselves to be my disciples.”’John 15:1-8, NIV

-A particular thing to notice, is something that many of us will be aware of anyway, that for vines to be productive we have to prune them and look after them very carefully.
+A particular thing to notice, is something that many of us will be aware of anyway, that for vines to be productive they have to be pruned and looked after very carefully.
 They are prone to grow, in the appropriate good growing conditions, very fast and to multiply branches, and so pruning is important.
 Pruning is important because it directs the energy of the plants towards the development of the grapes, rather than the reproduction of foliage and branches.
-That's a critical point and it's true of many other plants.
+That is a critical point and it is true of many other plants.
 I think of my own garden at the moment.
-I'm speaking and recording this in the summer here in the UK, and I am every week pruning plants that are climbers that are growing along the fence in my garden.
+I am speaking and recording this in the summer here in the UK, and I am pruning plants that are climbers that are growing along the fence in my garden every week.
 If I don't prune the shoots that keep coming in all sorts of different places, then I can't get the plant to develop along the fence in the way that I want.
-That's a very vivid image in my mind, and many of us will be familiar with growing horticulture, growing vines and so on, and you will be aware of this.
-This issue of pruning is very important and would be well understood by those who are listening.
+That is a very vivid image in my mind, and many of us will be familiar with growing horticulture, growing vines and so on, and you will be aware of this.
+The issue of pruning is very important and would be well understood by those who are listening.

 The Meaning of the Metaphor

-It's interesting that that should be stated by Jesus so soon after Judas Iscariot has just left the group of twelve.
+It is interesting that that should be stated by Jesus so soon after Judas Iscariot has just left the group of twelve.
 He has literally left and what happens to Judas is that, having betrayed Jesus, he subsequently has a tremendous fit of remorse.
-He realises he's done a terrible thing.
-He returns the coins that he's been given to the authorities and he commits suicide.
-That branch has been cut out; it's unproductive.
-It's nominal.
-It's not really functioning as a branch should do.
-It's not productive.
+He realises he has done a terrible thing.
+He returns the coins that he has been given to the authorities and he commits suicide.
+That branch has been cut out; it is unproductive.
+It is nominal, not really functioning as a branch should do.
+It is not productive.
 The key theme of this passage is for the branch to be focused on the vine because the branch gets its life from the vine.
-Here's the metaphor.
-Bearing in mind this is just a metaphor - it's a symbolic story - it's giving us general truths but it's making a vivid image in mind of how our Christian life actually functions.
-Our life depends on Christ the branch, depends on the vine.
+Bearing in mind this is just a metaphor - a symbolic story - it is giving us general truths but making a vivid image in mind of how our Christian life actually functions.
+Our life depends on Christ, the branch depends on the vine.
 Christ made our salvation.
 We depend on him; we should be seeking to obey him and to follow him, so the branch is trying to stay connected to the vine.
 The Father will prune us.
-He will bring circumstances in our lives that shape us, sometimes difficult circumstances, complex, painful circumstances will shape us and guide us to be productive.
-That's really what the metaphor is telling us.
+He will bring circumstances in our lives that shape us; sometimes difficult circumstances, complex, painful circumstances will shape us and guide us to be productive.
+That is really what the metaphor is telling us.